sagarchaughule/Hospital_management_system/README.md

 # Hospital_management_system
-This is the prooject for hospital information management by using the graphical user interface and Mysql database connection Author- Sagar chaughule
+This is the prooject for hospital information management by using the graphical user interface and Mysql database connection<br>
+Author- Sagar chaughule